Web3-Pi/setup-guide/docs/GetStart/single-device.md

     - 1 x Power supply
     - 32GB+ storage for operating system (microSD or eMMC)

-    Installing Web3Pi on the CM4 requires more knowledge.
+    Installing Web3 Pi on the CM4 requires more knowledge.
 CM4 modules come with built-in eMMC memory, and in this case, you need to use the rpiboot application before using Raspberry Pi Imager.
 If your module does not have built-in memory and uses an SD card, the installation process is similar to a standard Raspberry Pi.
     More information can be found on the manufacturer's website: [Raspberry Pi Documentation](https://www.raspberrypi.com/documentation/computers/compute-module.html).
     In some cases, a bootloader update may be necessary, which is described here: [How to Update the Raspberry Pi Compute Module 4 Bootloader EEPROM](https://www.jeffgeerling.com/blog/2022/how-update-raspberry-pi-compute-module-4-bootloader-eeprom).